3 min read

 Full claude-code-review.yml

-I did run into some issues when setting this up.
+I ran into a couple gotchas setting this up.

 I had to update the claude-code-review.yml permissions and include my github_token.